DShardcorer/Doomed-Fairytale-Snow-White/README.md

 Mirror, mirror on the wall...
-Who's the is the maddest of them all ?
+Who's the maddest of them all ?